PVI-DSO: Leveraging Planar Regularities for Direct Sparse Visual-Inertial Odometry: Notations and Preliminaries

 \subsection{Plane Representation}

-As is shown in Fig.\ref{fig:point_planar_nonplanar}, a plane in the world frame can be represented by $\bm{\pi} = ^{\rm T} $ where $\bm{n} \in \mathbb{R}^3$ is the normal vector of plane and $d \in \mathbb{R}$ is the distance from origin of the world frame to the plane.
-The normal vector $\bm{n}$ has three parameters but only two Degrees of Freedom (DoF) with $||\bm{n}||_2 = 1$.
+As is shown in Fig.\ref{fig:point_planar_nonplanar}, a plane in the world frame can be represented by the Hessian normal form $\bm{\pi}_w = ^{\rm T}$, where $\bm{n}_w = $ is the normal of the plane, representing its orientation and $d_w$ is the distance from the origin of the world frame to the plane.
+The normal vector $\bm{n}_w$ has three parameters but only two Degrees of Freedom (DoF) with $||\bm{n}_w||_2 = 1$.

-To get a minimal parameterization of $\bm{\pi}$ for optimization, we specialize the parameters of a general plane into the vertical plane $^v\bm{\pi}$ that the normal vector is perpendicular to the gravity direction or the horizontal plane $^h\bm{\pi}$ that the normal vector is parallel for the gravity direction.
-For horizontal plane, we fix the normal vector $^h\bm{n}$ to $ ^{\rm T} $, and only need to optimize the distance $^h d$.
-For vertical plane, since the normal vector is perpendicular to the gravity direction, it has only one DoF, we represent it by the form

-where $\phi$ and $\psi$ are the azimuth and elevation angles of the normal vector and $d$ is the distance from the origin of the world frame.
-As shown in Fig. \ref{fig:plane_parameter}, we fix the elevation angle $\psi$ to zero and only optimize the azimuth angle $\phi$ and the distance $d$.
+To get a minimal parameterization of $\bm{\pi}_w$ for optimization, we represent it as $q(\bm{\pi}_w) = $, where $\phi$ and $\psi$ are the azimuth and elevation angles of the normal vector and $d_w$ is the distance from the Hessian form.
+As shown in Fig. \ref{fig:plane_parameter}, $\bm{\pi}_w$ is given by:

-The transformation of the plane parameters from world frame to camera frame has the form:
+Although we express the plane parameters in the world frame, we need to transfer the plane parameters to the camera frame to build the photometric error as described below.
+The transformation from world frame to camera frame is given by:

-Using (\ref{fla: transformation matrix of plane}), we can convert the plane of world frame and construct the photometric error function about plane parameters in the camera frame.
+where $\mathbf{T}_{cw}$ is the transformation from the world frame to the camera frame.